Custom Wood Countertops and Island Tops in 15 Different Gorgeous Species

 Our Custom Butcher Block Countertops Come in Edge-Grain and End-Grain Styles

 Edge-grain wood is constructed by bonding together long wood rails that run the full length of the block.
 The wood rails are arranged face to face, so it's the edge grain of the wood that shows on the surface of the countertop.
 In contrast, end-grain tops provide glimpses of the growth rings of the source tree.

 Regardless, the wood rails used in Butcher Block Co. countertops are 1-inch wide strips.
 As mentioned, in edge-grain countertops each wood rail spans the top's full length; whereas our end-grain counters utilize rails from 1-1/2 to 6 inches long and arranged in rows that run parallel to the width of the counter.

-We Offer Plank Countertops Too!
+Wood Plank Countertops Too!

-Hand-Scraped Counter Tops Provide a Rustic, Aged Look
+Hand-Scraping Adds a Rustic, Aged Look

-If you’re seeking an antique-like appearance or the look of authenticity, consider specifying a hand-scraped finish for your edge-grain or plank countertops.
+If you're seeking an antique-like appearance or a look of authenticity, consider specifying a hand-scraped finish for your edge-grain or plank countertops.
 To produce this effect, the Amish craftsmen who make all our lovely countertops guide a wood scraper longitudinally along the wood, causing very slight variations in its surface.
 The effect is most noticeable when viewing the wood under nearly horizontal lighting, which tends to accentuate the unevenness.